JoeyStanley/real/cv.md

 ## Workshops

 <strong>Joey Stanley</strong>.
-Working with text.
-Workshop given at the University of Georgia DigiLab.
-Athens, GA.
-April 20.

-<strong>Joey Stanley</strong>.
-Network Analysis.
-Workshop given at the University of Georgia DigiLab.
-Athens, GA.
-April 13.

-<strong>Joey Stanley</strong>.
-Special topics: Regression and mixed-effects modeling.
-Workshop given at the University of Georgia DigiLab.
-Athens, GA.
-April 6.

-<strong>Joey Stanley</strong>.
 Transform, reshape, and modify your data: Tidyverse Part 2.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
-March 30.

-<strong>Joey Stanley</strong>.
-Clean and tidy data: Tidyverse Part 1.
-Workshop given at the University of Georgia DigiLab.
-Athens, GA.
 March 23.

 <strong>Joey Stanley</strong>.
 Communicate to your audience with R Markdown.
 Work-shop given at the University of Georgia DigiLab.
 Athens, GA.
 March 9.

 <strong>Joey Stanley</strong>.
-Visualizations III: Advanced topics in ggplot2.
+Clean and tidy data: Tidyverse Part 1.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 March 2.

 <strong>Joey Stanley</strong>.
 Visualizations II: Customizing plots in ggplot2.
 Workshop given at the University of Georgia DigiLab.
 Athens, GA.
 February 23.